What did Jesus say about money?

 Thinking about Money

 Can you honestly say that God, and not money, is your master?
-One test is to ask which one occupies more of your thoughts, time, and efforts.
+One test is to ask which one occupies more of our thoughts, time, and efforts.
+Another yardstick is in our giving.
+If God truly is our master, money should be an afterthought, not a primary focus.

-I just asked myself that question and was a bit disappointed in the answer.
+I just asked myself that question and was disappointed in the answer.
 I’m guilty.
+After all, it’s our relationship with God that should define our lives, not our wealth.

 How about you?
-Let’s you and I put our priorities in order – think God today on your break from making a living.
+Let’s you and I put our priorities in order.
+Let’s think about God today on our break from earning a living.
+As a result, our relationship with God will be enriched and our lives will be more meaningful, not less.

 Love in Christ